-Don’t hire a company that makes sweeping claims about health benefits or claims to be EPA-certified for duct cleaning: That agency offers no such certification.
+Don’t hire a duct cleaner that makes sweeping claims about health benefits or claims to be EPA-certified for duct cleaning: That agency offers no such certification.

-Focus your search on contractors who belong to the National Air Duct Cleaners Association (NADCA), a nonprofit trade association.
-Ask for written proof of a company’s NADCA membership and certification, or use the NADCA website to locate members in your area.
 NADCA members must subscribe to the NADCA code of ethics.
-More important, they must employ at least one NADCA-trained-and-certified technician and employ NADCA-approved methods.
-Members must also carry at least $500,000 in general liability insurance.
+More importantly, they must employ at least one NADCA-trained-and-certified technician and employ NADCA-approved methods.
+Members must also carry at least $500,000 in liability insurance.

 Suggestions for Choosing a Duct Cleaning Service Provider

 Get several companies to come to your home to perform inspections and provide estimates.
 Ask them to perform the inspection while you are present.
 Inspections might consist of only a flashlight and mirrors or involve inserting a video camera into the ducts.
 Ask them to show you the contamination that would justify having your ducts cleaned.

 Confirm that the cleaning will cover the entire system.
 A cleaning should include supply duct work, return duct work, supply plenum (chamber), return plenum, and all registers and grilles.
 You may agree, for a reduced price, to exclude the blower fan assembly, heat exchangers, evaporator coils, and collector pans if those are serviced under a maintenance plan with a heating and air-conditioning contractor.
 But these are the elements most relevant to system efficiency and should be explicitly listed by the duct-cleaning company unless you have agreed to exclude them.

 Across North America the average price for air duct cleaning is $400

 In most popular cities in North America, there is a lot of choices.